FreeRTOS/backoffAlgorithm/README.md

-## backOffAlgorthm Library
+## backOffAlgorithm Library

-This repository contains the backoffAlgorithm library, a utility library to calculate backoff period for network operation retries (like failed network connection with server) using an exponential back-off with jitter algorithm.
+This repository contains the backoffAlgorithm library, a utility library to calculate backoff period for network operation retries (like failed network connection with server) using an exponential backoff with jitter algorithm.
 The backoffAlgorithm library is distributed under the [MIT Open Source License](LICENSE).

-This library supports the "Full Jitter" algorithm for exponential back-off with jitter.
+This library uses the "Full Jitter" strategy for the exponential backoff with jitter algorithm.
 More information about the algorithm can be seen in the [Exponential Backoff and Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) AWS blog.

 Exponential backoff with jitter is typically used when retrying a failed